Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: ML/AI assisted Detector Optimization

-Building on the ideas of varying layer thicknesses with radius and that the different parts of the hKLM (functioning as HCAL) will provide information for different processes and energy regimes and might profit from a different layout, we also investigated an optimization where we split the standard 14 layer calorimeter along the radial direction and allowed different steel thickness for each section.
+Building on the ideas of varying layer thicknesses with radius, and that the different parts of the hKLM (functioning as an HCAL) will provide information for different processes and energy regimes (and hence might profit from a different layout), we also investigated an optimization where we split the standard 14 layer calorimeter along the radial direction and allowed a different steel thickness for each section.
 Keeping the scintillator thickness fixed at 2~cm, this reduces the optimization problem to two parameters: the layer number where the detector is split and the thickness of the steel in one section.
 Due to the radial constraint, the latter fixes the steel thickness in the other section.
 The dependence of the objectives on this two-dimensional parameter space can be visualized in contour plots as shown in Fig.~\ref{fig:contTwoParms}.
-At low momenta, MuID prefers few preshower layers that are thicker.
-For high momenta, there is also a preference for a thicker preshower, but a better performance can be achieved if there are more preshower layers compared to the configuration that optimize MuID at low momenta.
-For the energy resolution at low momenta, a one- or two-layer pre-shower with a thickness around 40~mm, slightly lower than the nominal 56~mm seems best.
-For high momenta, a similar 40~mm thickness is best but the dependence on the dividing layer is quite weak with a slight preference for a preshower about five layers thick.
+At high and low momenta, MuID prefers few (2-3) pre-shower layers that are thicker.
+For the energy resolution at low momenta, a preshower layer with a thickness around 40~mm, slightly lower than the nominal 56~mm, seems best.
+At high momenta, this should be further reduced to a thickness of about 30~mm.
+For both energy ranges the dependence on the dividing layer is quite weak.

-Figure~\ref{fig:paretoLayerSplit} shows examples of points on the corresponding pareto fronts.
-They are labeled by the dividing layer and the steel thickness in mm for the preshower.
-A thickness of 56~mm would indicate the same steel-to-scintllator ratio in the preshower as in the rest of the detector.
-Below 56~mm, the preshower has thinner steel layers, and beyond, thicker steel.
-It seems that the MuID has slight preference for thicker steel layers in the inner segment and thinner layers at outer radii, whereas energy measurements are better in the reverse setup.
-At the same time, MuID at lower momenta prefers fewer preshower layers than at high momenta.
+Figure~\ref{fig:paretoLayerSplit} shows examples of points on the corresponding Pareto front, and the corresponding parameters are listed in Table~\ref{tab:trials_preshower}.
+They are labeled by the dividing layer and the steel thickness in mm for the pre-shower.
+A thickness of 56~mm would indicate the same steel-to-scintllator ratio in the pre-shower as in the rest of the detector.
+Below 56~mm, the pre-shower has thinner steel layers, and beyond, thicker steel.
+It appears that the MuID has a slight preference for thicker steel layers in the inner segment and thinner layers at outer radii, whereas energy measurements are better in the reverse setup.
+At the same time, MuID at lower momenta prefers fewer pre-shower layers than at high momenta.
 Again, a modest increase of the number of layers does not lead to any improvement when compared to a uniform distribution of steel thickness.